Nominations for the John Maddox Prize are now open until 11pm BST on 14 June.

 Sir John Maddox, whose name this prize commemorates, was a passionate and tireless champion and defender of science, engaging with difficult debates and inspiring others to do the same.
 As a writer and editor, he changed attitudes and perceptions, and strove for better understanding and appreciation of science throughout his long working life.

 The John Maddox Prize awards evening is hosted at Wellcome Collection, London in November.
-Winners receive £3000.
-An additional award is also made to someone who in the opinion of the judges is at an early stage of their career.
+Winners receive £3000 (winners in public office usually waive this).

 Candidates for the John Maddox Prize must be nominated.